Please note that the Basic Science Prerequisite Policy was recently reviewed and the 8-year expiry date has been removed

 Essentially, the courses of Biology, Chemistry and Physics should be introductory (freshman-level, 100-level) courses.
 These are typically the courses with no prerequisites; they are often the prerequisites for second year (major, 200-level) courses in their field and in related specializations.
 Courses in Organic Chemistry should be the first course in the world of organic chemistry.
 A verification with the institution's program requirements for each of the subjects is used as the best indicator to the introductory courses.
 This document reviews the concepts that need to be covered in your science courses:

 The most commonly recognized McGill university courses for OPTION 1 are listed here.
-All of these courses offered at McGill are considered equivalent to 100-level CEGEP courses.
+All of these courses offered at McGill are considered equivalent to 100-level CEGEP courses also listed below.

 - BIOL 111 - Principles: Organismal Biology (3 credits) www.mcgill.ca/study/courses/biol-111

 - BIOL 112 - Cell and Molecular Biology (3 credits) www.mcgill.ca/study/courses/biol-112